GLOBAL MARKETS-Stocks cheer potential dovish Fed; dollar gains

 * Long-dated Treasury yields rise after initially falling

-* Oil prices last up more than 3 pct (Updates to close of European markets)
+* Oil prices last up 3 pct (Updates to open of U.S. markets; changes byline, dateline, pvs LONDON)

 By Sam Forgione

-NEW YORK, Sept 2 (Reuters) - U.S. shares inched higher and European shares rallied on Friday after weaker-than-expected U.S. jobs data gave the Federal Reserve more leeway to stand pat on interest rates, while the dollar gained and longer-dated Treasury yields edged up.
+NEW YORK, Sept 2 (Reuters) - U.S. and European shares gained on Friday after weaker-than-expected U.S. monthly jobs data gave the Federal Reserve more leeway to stand pat on interest rates this month, while the dollar gained and longer-dated Treasury yields edged up.

 U.S. nonfarm payrolls rose by 151,000 jobs in August after an upwardly revised 275,000 increase in July, with job cuts in manufacturing and construction, the Labor Department said.
 Economists polled by Reuters had forecast payrolls rising 180,000 last month.